praveen-0912/Sales-Analysis-Dashboard/README.md

-#  Sales and Returns Performance Analysis by Region and Manager (Interactive Dashboard creation using Tableau)
+#  Sales and Returns Performance Analysis by Region and Manager (Interactive Dashboard creation by using Tableau)
 ##  Project Objective
-Analyze sales distribution across regions.
-Assess profit contributions by managers.
-Track return trends by product categories.
-Visualize time-series performance of sales and profit.
-Identify areas needing strategic intervention to improve returns, profitability, and regional performance.
+  To analyze and understand the overall sales, profit, returns, and discounts across various regions and managers, and how different categories of        products are performing in terms of returns.
+The aim is to provide actionable insights for sales strategy and operational improvements..
 ## Dataset used
 - <a href="https://github.com/praveen-0912/Sales-Analysis-Dashboard/blob/main/Sales%20%20Dataset.xlsx"> Dataset</a>
 ## Scenarios
 ### 1.Regional Sales Strategy:
     Identify top-performing (West) and low-performing regions (South) to make marketing and sales allocation decisions.